CO2-Codes/co2-codes.github.io/xkcd/xkcd-sciencefiction.md

 **It won't always be pretty, but dammit it'll be entertaining**(TM)

 _Want an edit to this page?
-Ask CO2!_
+Make a PR to the Github repo or ask CO2!_

 # Rules